auth0/docs/articles/quickstart/webapp/aspnet-owin/interactive.md

 Now that you have configured Logout, run your application to verify that:
 * Navigating to your `Logout` action ensures the user is logged out.
-* Duing logout, you redirect to Auth0 and instantly redirect back to your own application during log out.
+* During logout, you redirect to Auth0 and instantly redirect back to your application during log out.

 :::

 :::checkpoint-failure
 Sorry about that.
-Here's a couple things to double check:
+Here are a couple of things to double-check:
 * make sure the correct application is selected
 * did you save after entering your URLs?
 * make sure the domain and client ID are configured correctly